Liverpool Overhead Railway: Closure

 Despite public protest, the line was closed on the evening of 30 December 1956.
 The final two scheduled trains were full of passengers and were timed to meet at Pier Head, where crowds gathered.
 It was the first electrified urban railway in the UK to close.

-A small number of staff were kept to maintain the buildings and structures, and it was hoped that a way of reopening the railway could be found.
+A small number of staff were kept to maintain the buildings and structures; it was hoped that a way of reopening the railway could be found.
 More than 100 members of the LOR staff joined British Railways for work after its closure.
-The railway was replaced by a bus service operated by Liverpool Corporation who purchased 60 new buses for the route.
+The railway was replaced by a bus service operated by Liverpool Corporation, which purchased 60 new buses for the route.
 The price of a workman's return fare subsequently increased from 8d to 1s as workers were forced to use bus services.

 Demolition

-Demolition of the structure commenced on 23 September 1957, and all 80 acre of elevated track were removed by January the following year.
+Demolition of the structure commenced on 23 September 1957 and all 80 acre of elevated track were removed by January the following year.